marcosvaldeni/Stock-Market-Simulator/MysqlConnectorTutorial.md

-# How to add an extenarl JAR
+# How to add an extenral JAR

 Just fallow this simple tutorial: